-What is the outlook (prognosis) for people with a subdural haematoma?
+What is the outlook for people with a subdural haematoma?

-This will depend on the severity of the initial head injury that caused it.
+The outlook (prognosis) will depend on the severity of the initial head injury that caused the subdural haematoma.
 Many people with a small subdural haematoma can make a quick and full recovery.
 If there is no damage to underlying brain tissue, 4 out of 5 people with an acute subdural haematoma survive.
 If there is also damage to the brain tissue, the outlook is usually worse (than if there is no brain tissue damage).
 Some people die as a result of the effects of a large haematoma on the brain.

 Infection or meningitis can be a complication after surgery for subdural haematoma.
 Sometimes as a result of the clot pressing on the brain there may be permanent damage such as weakness of the limbs, speech impairment or memory problems.
 If this is the case, rehabilitation and support from physiotherapists, occupational therapists and speech therapists may help to improve a person's function.